The Best Under Cabinet Lighting Options

 • You can focus the light where you want it

-• Affordable DIY option
+• Affordable DIY project option

-• Good for renters or anyone looking for a temporary solution
+• Good for renters

 Cons:

-• Halogen lights can be dangerous
+• Halogen can be dangerous

 • Doesn’t provide continuous light; it’s focused on one area